Achilles Tendinitis and Achilles Tendinosis: symptoms, causes and treatments

 • Physical therapy and strengthening exercises

-• Brace or walking boot to immobilize the tendon during the healing
+• A brace or walking boot to immobilize the tendon during the healing

-• Nonsteroidal anti-inflammatory drugs can reduce inflammation and provide pain relief
+• Nonsteroidal anti-inflammatory drugs (NSAIDs) like ibuprofen or naproxen can reduce inflammation and provide pain relief

 Platelet Rich Plasma (PRP)